antonio-crispino/.github/README.md

 # Default Community Heath Files

 This repository contains the default community health files for all of the GitHub repositories that I own.
-These files include issue templates, a pull request template, and a contributing guide.
+These files include issue templates/forms, a pull request template, and a contributing guide.
 For more information about these files, visit GitHub's [documentation](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).

 ## Reusability